This is an example of a checklist that can be used when preparing to use DigiExam.

 - Grading assessments within the DigiExam platform saves teachers and administrators time.
 However, if teachers prefer to grade using paper and pencil they are able to use the print function to print out the exam questions and student answers.

 5. Sending feedback to students

 - After assessments have been corrected in the DigiExam client, the results can be published to students.
 Click on the "Publish" button and select what information you would like to make viewable to students.
 Choose whether or not you would like students to receive an email when their exam results have been published.
 Click on the green "publish results" button when finished.

-- Administrators can revisit the graded exam at anytime and select the "unpublish" button if they no longer what the students to have access to certain questions/results.
+- Administrators can revisit the graded exam at any time, and select the "unpublish" button if they no longer want the students to have access to certain questions/results.